 A. Are any of your management persons a registered representative of a broker-dealer?

-No. В. Are any of your management persons registered, or have an application pending to register, as a futures commission merchant, commodity pool operator or a commodity trading advisor?
-No. C. Does your firm or management persons have any relationship or arrangement that is material to your advisory business?
+B. Are any of your management persons registered, or have an application pending to register, as a futures commission merchant, commodity pool operator or a commodity trading advisor?

+C. Does your firm or management persons have any relationship or arrangement that is material to your advisory business?

 Yes.
 Please see Item 10C 1-13 below.
-In addition, you should be aware that your FCA Advisor may be engaged in other business activities which are disclosed in your FCA Advisor's Form ADV Part 2B: Brochure Supplement.
-Some activities may be deemed a conflict of interest.
-Your FCA Advisor is prohibited from engaging in any practice that could jeopardize or disadvantage a client or a client account(s).
-Accordingly, each representative is further required to acknowledge and adhere to the policies and procedures mandated within the firm's Code of Ethics (please see Item 11 for further
+In addition, you should be aware that certain Advisors are engaged in other business activities which are disclosed in your Advisor's Form ADV Part 2B: Brochure Supplement.
+Some activities present a conflict of interest.
+Your Advisor is prohibited from engaging in any practice that could jeopardize or disadvantage a client or a client account(s).
+Accordingly, each representative is further required to acknowledge and adhere to the policies and procedures mandated within the firm's Code of Ethics (please see Item 11 for further information regarding the Code of Ethics).